Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Results and Discussion

-The geometrical structure of monolayer TMDCs like $\rm{MoS}_2$ or $\rm{WS}_2$ indicates the presence of a trigonal prismatic unit cell with $D_{3h}$ point group symmetry\cite{Manzeli2017}.
-The transition metal is at the centre and the sulfur atoms are at the six corners of the triangular prism.
+The geometrical structure of monolayer TMDCs like $\rm{MoS}_2$ or $\rm{WS}_2$ indicates the presence of a trigonal prismatic real space unit cell \cite{Manzeli2017} with $D_{3h}$ point group symmetry { as shown in Fig. \ref{Fig:TMDC_pic}}.
+The transition metal is at the centre and the sulfur atoms are at the six corners of the triangular prism ({see Fig. \ref{Fig:TMDC_pic}(b)}).
 Consequently, the best orbital decomposition to evaluate the band structure of this periodic material should involve not only the $s, p, d$-orbitals of the central metal atom but also of the surrounding sulfur atoms.
 Indeed several reports exist which treats the electronic structure of such materials using a tight-binding description obtainable from a 5 band, 7-band or an 11-band model using varying degree of inclusion of the orbital set of the metal and the chalcogen\cite{Ridolfi_2015,doi:10.1063/1.4804936, SHAHRIARI2018169,PhysRevB.92.205108}.
-However, recently a 3-band parameterization have been demonstrated to yield remarkable accuracy in energy over the entire Brillouin zone \cite{Liu2013}.
+However, recently a 3-band parameterization has been demonstrated to yield remarkable accuracy in energy over the entire Brillouin zone\cite{Liu2013}.
 A tight binding Hamiltonian in this description is obtained by fitting the energy curves against DFT calculations (with GGA and LDA functionals) employing the $d_{z^2}$, $d_{xy}$ and $d_{x^2 -y^2}$ orbitals of the metal centre\cite{Liu2013} only.
-This choice is based on the fact that for trigonal prismatic co-ordination, the d-orbital set of the metal splits into three groups-$A_1^\prime$ containing $d_{z^2}$ orbital only, $E^\prime$ containing $d_{xy}, d_{x^2 -y^2}$ and $E^{\prime\prime}$ containing $d_{xz}, d_{yz}$ orbitals.
-However reflection symmetry of $D_{3h}$ restricts inter-coupling between the orbitals of $E^{\prime\prime}$ set with the remaining two groups.
-Indeed $E^{\prime\prime}$ contributes exclusively to higher energy bands and have no role to play in the low-energy physics of the valence and conduction band which is considered in this work.
-Absence of chalcogen $p$-orbitals is definitely an approximation albeit a good one as seen from Ref \cite{Liu2013}.
+This choice is based on the fact that for trigonal prismatic coordination, the d-orbital set of the metal splits into three groups-$A_1^\prime$ containing $d_{z^2}$ orbital only, $E^\prime$ containing $d_{xy}, d_{x^2 -y^2}$ and $E^{\prime\prime}$ containing $d_{xz}, d_{yz}$ orbitals.
+However, reflection symmetry of $D_{3h}$ restricts inter-coupling between the orbitals of $E^{\prime\prime}$ set with the remaining two groups.
+Indeed $E^{\prime\prime}$ contributes exclusively to higher energy bands and has no role to play in the low-energy physics of the valence and conduction band which is considered in this work.
+The absence of chalcogen $p$-orbitals is definitely an approximation albeit a good one as seen from Ref \cite{Liu2013}.
 We shall return to this point shortly.